obsidian-tasks-group/obsidian-tasks/docs/getting-started/index.md

 Warning
 {: .label .label-yellow}

+Tasks cannot read tasks that are in **Obsidian Canvas cards**.

+---

+Warning
+{: .label .label-yellow}

+Tasks does not display Tasks query blocks that are in **Obsidian Canvas cards**.

+We are tracking this in [issue #1732](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1732).

+---

+Warning
+{: .label .label-yellow}

 Tasks cannot read tasks that are **inside code blocks**, such as the ones used by the **Admonitions plugin**.
 Use Obsidian's built-in callouts instead.

 ---